Examination of the age-old home remedy of bleach baths for chronic skin issues is a helpful “natural” strategy for relief of symptoms.

 Ultimately, it is a severely unbalanced gut environment with insufficient populations of beneficial microbes that are causing the eczema problems and/or MRSA infections in the first place!

 Embracing the practice of bleach baths, while it may provide welcome relief in the short term, is ultimately going to make the problem worse by further decimating friendly bacteria in the gut and on the skin.
-The bleach dries out the skin terribly too, which negatively affects the pH.
-This is the perfect storm that provides free rein to pathogenic bacteria to entrench and thrive even more causing further skin irritation and infection.

-What About Chlorinated Pools Instead of Bleach Baths?
+What About Chlorinated Pools?

-For those that cannot tolerate bleach baths, frequent dips in swimming pools are sometimes suggested instead.
-But, this strategy has its own set of health dangers.
+For those who cannot tolerate bleach baths, frequent dips in swimming pools are sometimes suggested instead.

 Like bleach baths, swimming in chlorinated pools results in inhalation of chlorine fumes and absorption of the chemical into the bloodstream via the skin, both of which harm beneficial gut flora.
-The inhalation problems are particularly problematic with indoor pools.

-Michael Plewa, professor of genetics at the University of Illinois has found in his research that pool chemicals contribute to health problems such as asthma and bladder cancer.
-This is due not just to the chlorine, but more noxious agents created when pool disinfectants combine with organic matter in the pool water such as sweat, hair, and urine or nitrogen-rich substances found in personal care products.
+This is due not just to the chlorine, but more noxious agents created when pool disinfectants combine with organic matter in the pool water, such as sweat, hair, and urine, or nitrogen-rich substances found in personal care products.

 Love swimming in chlorinated pools?
 Safe chlorinated pool swimming guidelines suggest doing so only occasionally, selecting outdoor pool locations, and rinsing off before entering the pool and immediately after swimming.

-Certainly it’s not a good idea to consider frequent swims in chlorinated pools to resolve problems with eczema or MRSA infections.
+Certainly, it’s not a good idea to consider frequent swims in chlorinated pools to resolve problems with eczema or MRSA infections.

 Watch out for Vetericyn!

-Unfortunately, while the manufacturer of vetericyn claims the product is totally nontoxic, pH balanced and safe, the active ingredient is hypochlorous acid, which is essentially a bleach bath in a bottle!
-This is because hypochlorous acid is formed when chlorine dissolves in water.
+Unfortunately, while the manufacturer of Vetericyn claims the product is totally nontoxic, pH-balanced, and safe, the active ingredient is hypochlorous acid…essentially a bleach bath in a bottle!

-Don’t be fooled by vetericyn or products like it such as Hibiclens, a chemical disinfectant also recommended for bathing purposes by infectious disease physicians.
-Ultimately, these products are only addressing the topical symptoms of MRSA and eczema, not the internal root causes.
+Don’t be fooled by Vetericyn or products like it, such as Hibiclens, a chemical disinfectant also recommended for bathing purposes by infectious disease physicians.

-The Solution to Chronic Skin Infections is not Bleach
+The Solution is not Bleach

 The bottom line is that adopting the practice of a bleach bath on a repetitive basis to address chronic issues with MRSA or eczema ultimately will not solve where the infections are coming from in the first place.
-The skin infections of today are much hardier, stronger, and scarier (as in mutated) than in days of old when one or two bleach baths would clear up a simple, one-time bacterial skin infection and that would be that.

 Hi Sarah,